Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Clock Interferometry Experiments

 \lsec{GMEex}

 When the source mass is in a quantum superposition of opposite rotational directions, the spacetime curvature affects the quantum clock particle in a way that leads to entanglement between the particle and the source mass.
-For simplicity, we assume that the source mass has two rotational states, namely, clockwise and counterclockwise, which we denote by $|\!\uparrow\rangle$ and $|\!\downarrow\rangle$, respectively.
-The amount of entanglement can then be calculated using the quantities introduced in the previous subsection.
+For simplicity, we assume that the source mass has two rotational states, namely, clockwise and counterclockwise, which will be denoted by $|\!\uparrow\rangle$ and $|\!\downarrow\rangle$, respectively.

-Following the formalism presented in \cite{giacomini2020einstein}, we assume that (i) macroscopically distinguishable states of the gravitational field are assigned orthogonal quantum state vectors; (ii) each well-defined gravitational field is described by general relativity; (iii) the quantum superposition principle holds for such gravitational fields.
+Following the formalism presented in \cite{giacomini2020einstein}, we assume that (i) macroscopically distinguishable states of the gravitational field are assigned orthogonal quantum state vectors; (ii) each well-defined gravitational field is described by general relativity; and (iii) the quantum superposition principle holds for such gravitational fields.
 Additionally, we assume that the back action of the clock particle to the gravitational field is negligible.

+The amount of entanglement will then be calculated using the quantities introduced in the previous subsection.